Crinibus/overwatch/README.md

 Run "python random_overwatch.py" in the terminal.

 If you try my script, please give feedback.
-I'm fairly new to Python.
+This is my first "big" project.